nistara/SEEDNet/README.md

 ## From the vignette:

-`disnet` has been designed to simulate influenza over a network created by combining satellite imagery, population data, and road network information.
+`disnet` has been designed to simulate influenza (for now) over a network created by combining satellite imagery, population data, and road network information.
+The intent is to generalize it for other diseases, focusing on Ebola for now.

+## Compartmental disease model
+Discrete time, stochastic, metatpopulation model.

+In case of influenza, the compartmental model is SEIR:

+S - Susceptible
+E - Latent
+I - Infectious
+R - Recovered

 ## Main functions
 1. `disnet_commuting` - Comuting function.
 Takes in network object (in `graphml` format, and calculates the commuting rates for all outgoing edges in network

 2. `disnet_sim_setup` - Simulation setup function.
 Takes in the graph file with commuting rates added to it, and preps it up for runnning simulations.
-   *NOTE*: This function will create a folder in `supplement/data/intermed` to save the resulting data.
-You can specify a different folder.

 3. `disnet_simulate` - Simulation function.
-This function runs the simulations *NOTE*: This function will create a folder in `supplement/data/simulation-results` (unless you specify a different folder) in your working directory, so it can save the simulation results.
+This function runs the disease model simulations over the network.

 ```r